Saturday, 27 June 2026

 Likewise, the symbolic use of animal motifs — serpents, birds, and horned creatures — resonates across both traditions, suggesting a shared archetypal vocabulary of myth and sacred geography.
 While these similarities may be coincidental, they invite deeper reflection on how human societies separated by oceans can converge in aesthetics, ritual, and identity.

-Let’s dive into the two very different stories behind the name of the Great White North.
+The Name Canada: Let’s dive into the two very different stories behind the name of the Great White North.

 1. The Mainstream Story: A Tale of Two Confused Teenagers